Iris Nebula

 The Iris Nebula (also known as NGC 7023 and Caldwell 4) is a bright reflection nebula in the constellation Cepheus.
 The designation NGC 7023 refers to the open cluster within the larger reflection nebula designated LBN 487.

-The nebula, which shines at magnitude +6.8, is illuminated by a magnitude +7.4 star designated SAO 19158.
+The nebula, which shines at magnitude +6.8, is illuminated by a magnitude +7.4 star designated HD 200775.
 It is located near the Mira-type variable star T Cephei, and near the bright magnitude +3.23 variable star Beta Cephei (Alfirk).
 It lies 1,300 light-years away and is six light-years across.